André Mendonça: Biography

 He also gained prominence at AGU for winning the special category in Innovare Award in 2011 - which honors efficient practices in the Judiciary, Public Prosecutor's Office, Public Defense and advocacy.
 Innovare recognized the practices of fight against corruption adopted by AGU.

 Between 2016 and 2018, he was special assistant for Comptroller General Wagner de Campos Rosário.

 On 21 November 2018, President-elect Jair Bolsonaro named him as the next Attorney General.
 He succeeded Grace Mendonça, who praised the selection of her successor from among AGU employees.
 Prior to his nomination, Mendonça had mostly worked at the Controllership General of the Union, where he was responsible to lead leniency agreements which involved the collaboration of great companies involved in illicit cases.

-On 27 April 2020, Bolsonaro named Mendonça to be Minister of Justice and Public Security upon the resignation of Sérgio Moro.
+On 27 April 2020, Bolsonaro named Mendonça to be Minister of Justice and Public Security upon the resignation of Sergio Moro.
 He assumed that office on 29 April.
 One year later, Mendonça return to his former office of Attorney General and was replaced by Anderson Torres.

 After the retirement of Justice Marco Aurélio Mello from the Supreme Federal Court in July 2021, President Bolsonaro announced Mendonça to replace him in the court.

 He left the AGU on 6 August 2021 replaced by Bruno Bianco.
-Mendonça's appointment for the Supreme Court was approved by the Senate on 1 December 2021 in a voting of 47-32. making him the first evangelical Christian positioned to join the top court.
+Mendonça's appointment for the Supreme Court was approved by the Senate on 1 December 2021 in a voting of 47–32. making him the first evangelical Christian positioned to join the top court.